Deploying with Docker

 Integrate takes just a simple

 docker run -d -P toroio/integrate command.
-Of course, it takes a little more
+Well, it takes a little more

 than that command but it should be something fairly easy to do.
 The guides below will instruct you how to setup TORO